How to build a Peer-to-Peer fundraising strategy without creating your own event?

 6 key elements to get you started

-Some fundraising events have become legendary: Race For Life (UK), Imagine for Margo (FR), Oxfam Trailwalker (world), Amsterdam City Swim (NL), Pan-Mass Challenge (USA), Shine a Light Night (UK), to name but a few.
+Some fundraising events have become legendary.
+You can take for instance: Race For Life (UK), Imagine for Margo (FR), Oxfam Trailwalker (world), Amsterdam City Swim (NL), Pan-Mass Challenge (USA), and Shine a Light Night (UK).
 With several million euros raised each year, these events are sure to make any fundraiser dream.

 However, organising such an event represents a significant initial investment in terms of logistics, marketing, human resources, promotion, etc. It could be a considerable risk for any organisation looking to give it a go.

-Fortunately, for those of you who wish to test the mechanics of peer-to-peer fundraising without having a large budget, you should know that you can do so without creating your own event.
-But how can you do it?
-This is what we will show you in the rest of this article.
+Fortunately, for those of you who wish to test the mechanics of peer-to-peer fundraising without having a large budget, know that it’s possible without creating your own event!
+But how can you include this in your fundraising plan?
+Below you’ll find our 6 tips to help you get started.

 1. Every moment of your supporters’ lives could be an opportunity for them to fundraiser for your organisation.

-Based on this principle, you can very simply set up a peer-to-peer fundraising platform and propose to your supporters to contribute to your charity in an original, fun and very rewarding way.
+Based on this principle, you can very simply set up a peer-to-peer fundraising platform and propose to your supporters to contribute to your charity and raise money in an original, fun and very rewarding way.

-All it takes is some creative thinking to offer campaigns that are accessible all year round, with no registration fees, based on important moments in the lives of your supporters.
-Moments in life that everyone is likely to experience: birthdays, weddings, retirements, sports challenges, campaigns in memory of a loved one, etc.
+All it takes is some creative thinking to offer digital fundraising campaigns that are accessible all year round.
+Without registration fees, and based on important moments in the lives of your supporters.
+Moments in life that everyone is likely to experience.
+Think of birthdays, weddings, retirements, sports challenges, campaigns in memory or celebration of a loved one, etc.

-Just as your organisation’s own events have a specific date and promotion calendar, and your supporters have to follow your schedule, these campaigns are geared towards personal life events, following a calendar specific to each person.
+Your organisation’s own events have a specific date and promotion calendar, and your supporters have to follow your schedule.
+The same applies to these campaigns that are geared towards personal life events, following a calendar specific to each person.
 This makes it much easier for your supporters to commit to your campaign because the motivation is individual, without any major constraints.

-It’s a great opportunity because you can keep your platform alive throughout the year and share all those great personal stories that have one goal: to support the cause you are defending.
+It’s a great opportunity because you can keep your platform alive throughout the year, and share all those great fundraising pages and personal stories that have one goal: to support the cause you are defending.

 2. Join existing events

 More and more “general public” events are opening up to charitable participation.
-Whether it’s the Paris or London Marathon, which reserve part of their race numbers for solidarity runners, the mythical Mont Blanc Ultra-Trail or the Tour de France, which opens a solidarity stage dedicated to associations, the trend is well established and grows every year.
+Whether it’s the Paris or London Marathon (which reserve part of their race numbers for solidarity runners), the mythical Mont Blanc Ultra-Trail or the Tour de France (which open a solidarity stage dedicated to associations), the trend is well established and grows every year.

 3. Minimum Budget, Maximum Impact

 Another significant advantage of this strategy is the budget.
 Again, when you compare this strategy to organising your own event, the investment costs are not at all the same.
-Here, all you need is an online fundraising platform, some tools and resources to help your supporters with their challenges (to provided by you) and a good dose of creativity to promote your platform among your network of supporters.
+Here, all you need is an online fundraising platform, some tools and resources to help your supporters with their challenges and to spread the word (to be provided by you), and a good dose of creativity to promote your platform among your network of supporters.

 4. Fundraising Tools

 Let’s be clear, you are fundraising professionals.
 You know the mechanics and techniques to make your campaigns a success.
-Your supporters are not experts.
+Your supporters and volunteer fundraisers are not experts.
 At least not yet!

-It is therefore essential to support them in their efforts, to provide tools and advice, and to be there for them when they need it.
+It is therefore essential to support them in their efforts, to provide tools and advice to launch their donation pages, and to be there for them when they need it.
 The best part of all this?
 You already have most of these tools, you use them in your daily work!

 - Your organisation’s logo